iipeace/guider/README.md

 =======

 ```
-Input command as bellow to start accurate profiling in thread mode
+Input command as bellow to start accurate tracing in thread mode
 # guider.py record

+Input "Ctrl + c" key to finish tracing

-Input command as bellow to start realtime profiling in top mode
+Input command as bellow to start realtime monitoring in top mode
 $ guider.py top

-Input "Ctrl + c" key to finish profiling
+Input "Ctrl + c" key to finish monitoring

 Input command as bellow to see more examples
 $ guider.py -h -a